Healthdirect Free Australian health advice you can count on.

 What is cardiac catheterisation?

-What happens during cardiac catheterisation?
+What are the benefits of cardiac catheterisation?

 Illustration of a cardiac catheterisation showing the catheter insertion site, alternative site, catheter and narrowed artery on X-ray image